What is online wellness therapy?

 - Online therapy may involve the use of videoconferencing software, such as Skype or Zoom, or it may involve text-based communication through email or a messaging platform.
 It is important for individuals to consider their own preferences and comfort level with different types of online communication when selecting a therapist.

 - It is also important for individuals to ensure that their internet connection is stable and secure before starting online therapy.
 Interruptions or technical difficulties can disrupt the therapeutic process and make it difficult for the therapist and client to communicate effectively.

 - Online therapy may involve some adjustments for individuals who are used to in-person therapy.
 It may be helpful for clients to establish a dedicated space for therapy that is private and free from distractions, and to set aside time to engage in treatment on a regular basis.

-- Finally, it is important for individuals to remember that online just as in person outpatient therapy are not substitutes for emergency care or crisis care.
+- Finally, it is important for individuals to remember that online just as in-person outpatient therapy is no substitute for emergency care or crisis care.
 If someone is experiencing a mental health crisis or is in danger of harming themselves or others, they should seek immediate in-person help.

 In conclusion, online therapy is an effective treatment option for many mental health concerns.
 It offers convenience, accessibility, and affordability, but it may not be suitable for everyone, therapy is a personal journey between the client and the therapist and should be tailored to that individual.
 It is important for individuals to consider their own needs and preferences when deciding how and when to engage in therapy.